kieron560/uniswap_transaction/README.md

 ```
 - `README.md`: Markdown file briefly explaining the project
+- `Dockerfile`: Dockerfile for dockerization
+- `compose.yaml`: Used for docker compose
 - `app.py`: Where the main code is executed
 - `docs/swagger.json`: Our Interface file describing our HTTP Rest APIs
 - `requirements.txt`: Used for docker compose